CompCogNeuro/CompCogNeuro.github.io/content/neuron-detector.md

 bibfile = "ccnlab.json"
 +++

-This page provides a high-level conceptual understanding of [[neuron|neural]] function in terms of the process of **detection**.
+There is a useful high-level, conceptual way of understanding of [[neuron|neural]] function in terms of the process of **detection**.
 Neurons receive thousands of different input signals from other neurons, looking for specific patterns that are "meaningful" to them.
 A very simple analogy is with a smoke detector, which samples the air and looks for telltale traces of smoke.
 When these exceed a specified threshold limit, the alarm goes off.
 Similarly, the neuron has a **threshold** and only sends an "alarm" signal to other neurons when it detects something significant enough to cross this threshold.
 The alarm is called an **action potential** or **spike** and it is the fundamental unit of communication between neurons.

 {id="figure_detector" style="height:20em"}
 ![Neuron as a detector, with corresponding biological components.](media/fig_neuron_as_detect.png)